-Interdisciplinary Honors

-Military Science

-Self-Instructional Languages

-concentration available
+Interdisciplinary Honors Military Science Self-Instructional Languages concentration available

-TT'S ALL ABOUT CLASS.
+TT'S ALL ABOUT CLASS

-You will register for your fall classes in July.
+You will register for your fall classes online in July.
 Although your personal lower-division adviser will not be assigned to you yet, there are many resources available to help you plan, including academic counselors in the Office of Academic Advising.
+You will register for your spring semester courses in November.

-Your registration can be accomplished using any device with Internet access.
-Your access to registration begins at the assigned time on July 16 and ends July 20 at 11:59 p.m.
+Your registration can be accomplished using any device with internet access.
+Your access to registration begins at the assigned time on July 15 and ends July 19 at 11:59 p.m.
 Eastern Daylight Time (EDT), so you can register for classes at any time that is most convenient for you once your registration time opens.
-If you will be unavailable the entire week of registration, please contact the Office of Academic Advising prior to July 13.
+If you will be unavailable the entire week of registration, please contact the Office of Academic Advising prior to July 12.